PKGaspi/AsepriteScripts/README.md

 - A layer with name `layer1` will be exported as `layer1.png`.
 - A layer with name `layer2` inside a group with name `group1` will be exported as `group1/layer2.png`.
+- A layer with name `layer3` inside a group with name `group2`, which is inside `group1`, will be exported as `group1/group2/layer3.png`.

 ### Export Slices